-At Insight, we strive to treat our patients as we would our own family.
-Our team of neurosurgeons is highly skilled in neurosurgery and board-certified or board-eligible.
-Dr. Ebenezer, Dr. Yin, and Dr. Shah provide an in-depth treatment plan for all of our patients for a variety of different issues, including brain tumors, aneurysms, and trigeminal neuralgia, as well as spinal issues such as disc herniations and spinal stenosis.
+At INSIGHT, we strive to treat our patients as we would treat our own families.
+Our team of neurosurgeons is highly skilled in neurosurgery and are board-certified or board eligible.
+Dr. Shah, Dr. Yin, Dr. Ebenzer, Dr. Edem, Dr. Perez, Dr. Torcuator and Dr. McDougall provide an in-depth treatment plan for each of our patients for a variety of issues, including brain tumors, aneurysms, and trigeminal neuralgia, as well as spinal issues such as disc herniations and spinal stenosis.

-At Insight, most of the options you need for diagnosis, treatment, and rehabilitation are under one roof, including imaging, physical therapy, pain management, and chiropractic care.
-Our convenient setup allows Dr. Ebenezer, Dr. Yin, and Dr. Shah to easily contact your other providers to discuss your care and treatment.
+Our physicians prioritize building a one-on-one relationship with every patient to ensure they have a full understanding of their diagnosis and treatment options.
+Most of the options you need for diagnosis, treatment, and rehabilitation are under one roof at INSIGHT, including imaging, physical therapy, occupational therapy, speech-language pathology, pain management, chiropractic care, and massage therapy.
+Our convenient configuration allows our providers to easily connect with our patients’ other providers to discuss care and treatment.

 Dr. Sudesh Ebenezer is an adult and pediatric neurosurgeon and the director of Pediatric Surgery at Insight.
 He also performs spine surgery and epilepsy surgery.
 Originally from British Columbia, Canada, he obtained his medical degree and neurosurgery training while in Canada.
 During his studies, Dr. Ebenezer obtained a Harvard University Scholarship, and went on to obtain a master’s degree from Harvard University.
 He wrote editorials for various Harvard University School newspapers, including the John F. Kennedy School of Government, and has been a guest lecturer at Harvard Medical School.
 He received a Congratulatory Certificate from the Government of Canada for his work at Harvard University.